Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Related Work

-\textbf{Image-to-Image Translation} aims to generate the target image based on an input image.
-CGANs have achieved decent results in both paired \cite{isola2017image,albahar2019guided,tang2018gesturegan} and unpaired \cite{gong2019dlow,zhu2017unpaired} image translation tasks.
-For instance, Isola et al. propose Pix2pix~\cite{isola2017image}, which employs a CGAN to learn a translation mapping from input to output image domains, such as map-to-photo and day-to-night.
-To further improve the quality of the generated images, the attention mechanism has been recently investigated in image-to-image translation tasks, such as \cite{tang2019multi,kim2019u,mejjati2018unsupervised,chen2018attention,xu2018attngan}.

-Different from previous attention-related image generation works, we propose a novel attention guided edge transfer module to transfer useful edge structure information from the edge generation branch to the image generation branch at two different levels, i.e., feature level and content level.
-To the best of our knowledge, our module is the first attempt to incorporate both edge feature attention and edge content attention within a GAN framework for image-to-image translation tasks.

-\textbf{Edge Guided Image Generation.} Edge maps are usually adopted in image inpainting \cite{ren2019structureflow,nazeri2019edgeconnect,li2019progressive} and image super-resolution \cite{nazeri2019edge} tasks to reconstruct the missing structure information of the inputs.
-For example, Nazeri et al. \cite{nazeri2019edgeconnect} propose an edge generator to hallucinate edges in the missing regions given edges, which can be regarded as an edge completion problem.
-Using edge images as the structural guidance, \cite{nazeri2019edgeconnect} achieves good results even for some highly structured scenes.
-Moreover, Ghosh et al. \cite{ghosh2019interactive} propose an interactive GAN-based sketch-to-image translation model that can help users easily create images of some simple objects.
-Pix2pix~\cite{isola2017image} adopts edge maps as input and aims to generate photo-realistic shoe and handbag images, which can be seen as an edge-to-image translation problem.

-Different from previous works, we propose a novel edge generator to perform a new task, i.e., semantic label-to-edge translation.
-To the best of our knowledge, we are the first time to generate realistic edge maps from semantic labels.
-Then the generated edge maps, which with more local structure information, can be used to improve the quality of the image results.
+\textbf{Edge Guided Image Generation.} Edge maps are usually adopted in image inpainting \citep{ren2019structureflow,nazeri2019edgeconnect,li2019progressive} and image super-resolution \citep{nazeri2019edge} tasks to reconstruct the missing structure information of the inputs.
+For example, \citet{nazeri2019edgeconnect} proposed an edge generator to hallucinate edges in the missing regions given edges, which can be regarded as an edge completion problem.
+Using edge images as the structural guidance, EdgeConnect \citep{nazeri2019edgeconnect} achieves good results even for some highly structured scenes.
+Unlike previous works, including EdgeConnect, we propose a novel edge generator to perform a new task, i.e., semantic label-to-edge translation.
+To the best of our knowledge, we are the first to generate edge maps from semantic labels.
+Then the generated edge maps, with more local structure information, can be used to improve the quality of the image results.

-\textbf{Semantic Image Synthesis} aims to generate a photo-realistic image from a semantic label map \cite{wang2018high,chen2017photographic,qi2018semi,park2019semantic,liu2019learning,bansal2019shapes}.
-With the semantic information as guidance, existing methods have achieved promising performance.
-However, we can still observe unsatisfying aspects, especially on the generation of the small-scale objects, which we believe is mainly due to the problem of spatial resolution losses associated with deep network operations such as convolution, normalization and down-sampling, etc.